bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 <p>I have that website pulled up over here.
 You can come here and look through some of
-the different sites that have won awards on <a href="https://www.awwwards.com/">
+the different sites that have won awards on <a href="https://www.awwwards.com/" target="_blank" rel="noopener noreferrer">
 awwwards.com.</a>.
 They tend to be pretty innovative and interesting sites.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 12. taptaro example in awwwards.com (14) ~~~~~~~~~~~~~~~~~~~~~~~~~-->